lyz-code/blue-book/docs/coding/python/pytest.md

     log_level = debug
     ```

+Although it may not be a good idea in most cases.
+It's better to change the log
+level in the tests that need a lower level.

 All the logs sent to the logger during the test run are available on the
 fixture in the form of both the `logging.LogRecord` instances and the final log